 Dietmar Nietan was appointed on 9 March 2022.
 His predecessors in office were Professor Gesine Schwan (2004‑2009) and former Minister of State Cornelia Pieper (2009‑2013) and Dietmar Woidke (2014-2022).

-Above all, however, it is the wide range of links between our civil societies and our interaction across the border which form a strong and rich foundation of partnership with Poland.
-As Coordinator of German-Polish Intersocietal and Cross-Border Cooperation, I will work to further consolidate these key bridges and strengthen mutual understanding and trust.
+Both then and now, it is the wide range of links between our civil societies and our interaction across the border which form a strong and rich foundation of partnership with Poland.
+As Coordinator of German-Polish Intersocietal and Cross-Border Cooperation, I consider it one of my key tasks to further stabilise these key bridges and strengthen mutual understanding and trust.